BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   - (SITE), the directory for "ado-files" your site might have installed;

-  - (PLUS), the directory for "ado-files" you personally might have installed;
+  - (PLUS), the directory for "ado-files" you might have installed;

   - (PERSONAL), the directory for "ado-files" you might have written;